cuongbk/Remote-SMS/README.md

 3. Run Remote SMS on Smartphone and Client PC on PC
 4. Enter the IP Address on Client PC by IP on Remote SMS's interface on Smartphone
 5. Enter the No. Phone(Example: 01649610768) to No. Phone textbox and Message to message's textbox and click button Send to send new SMS
-6. Click or press Enter button to send SMS, receive SMS and notify the incomming call
+6. Click button "Send" to send SMS, receive SMS and notify the incomming call
 7. ....